 2. Cold Exposure

 The bell pepper plant is a classic warm-weather crop, and it loves temperatures that are steadily higher than 65 degrees Fahrenheit.
-They’re not at all hardy to cold weather, as also evidenced by the University of Arkansas Division of Agriculture.
+They’re not at all hardy to cold weather, as also evidenced by the Texas A&M Agrilife Extension.

 So what happens when peppers get exposed to temperatures lower than what they like?
 You may start to see some black-purple streaking in the fruit’s flesh.